Ahmed Best: 1997–2014: Star Wars prequel trilogy and The Clone Wars

-Initially, Star Wars Episode I: The Phantom Menace received mixed reviews, however, it became the highest grossing film of 1999 and the highest-grossing Star Wars film at the time of its release.
-Best said he put a lot of himself into the character, so when Jar Jar drew hostility from audiences, it sometimes extended toward the actor or he otherwise interpreted it personally.
+Initially, Star Wars Episode I: The Phantom Menace received mixed reviews, but it became the highest-grossing film of 1999 and nominally the highest-grossing Star Wars film at the time of its release.
+Best said he put a lot of himself into the character, so when Jar Jar drew hostility from audiences, it sometimes extended toward the actor, or he otherwise interpreted it personally.
 Best reprised his role in the following two films rounding up the prequel trilogy but appeared in few scenes.
 The character of Jar Jar Binks was so disliked that Best considered suicide.
-This evoked support from fans and some of the cast including Frank Oz and Star Wars: The Last Jedi film director, Rian Johnson.
+This evoked support from fans and some of the cast, including Frank Oz and Star Wars: The Last Jedi film director, Rian Johnson.
 Oz said, "I just will never understand the harshness of people's dislike of [Jar Jar Binks].
 I do character work.
 He is a GREAT character!"
 Johnson tweeted, "Lots of love to you Ahmed.
 I think there are many of us who'd get quite a lot from hearing your story."